-Kabul, October 23, 2007 — The third survey since 2004 is the largest and broadest survey ever conducted at one time in Afghanistan, and reports public opinion on security, reconstruction, governance, and other important issues.
+Kabul and San Francisco, October 28, 2008 — Largest and broadest survey ever conducted at one time in Afghanistan reports public opinion on security, reconstruction and governance.

 Today, The Asia Foundation released findings from its most recent public opinion poll in Afghanistan, which covers the largest population sample ever surveyed at one time in all 34 of Afghanistan’s provinces.
-“Afghanistan in 2007: A Survey of the Afghan People” follows polls conducted by the Foundation in 2004 and 2006.
-Collectively, the three surveys establish an accurate and long-term barometer of public opinion across Afghanistan to help assess the direction in which the country is moving in the post-Taliban era.
+“Afghanistan in 2008: A Survey of the Afghan People” is the fourth poll conducted by the Foundation, which released previous polls in 2004, 2006, and 2007.
+Collectively, the four surveys establish an accurate, long-term barometer of public opinion across Afghanistan to help assess the direction in which the country is moving in the post-Taliban era.

-The 2007 survey — which was funded through The Asia Foundation’s ongoing cooperative agreement with the U.S. Agency for International Development — was designed, directed, and edited by the Foundation, with all in-person interviews completed by 494 Afghan men and women employed by the Afghan Center for Socio-economic and Opinion Research (ACSOR) in Kabul.
-Similar surveys will be conducted in 2008, 2009, and 2010.
+The 2008 survey — which was funded by the U.S. Agency for International Development — was designed, directed, and edited by the Foundation, with all interviews completed in person by 543 Afghan men and women employed by the Afghan Center for Socio-economic and Opinion Research (ACSOR) in Kabul.
+Similar surveys are planned for 2009, 2010, and 2011.

 HIGHLIGHTS ACROSS ASIA

 Herizal Hazri to Lead Malaysian Institute of Strategic and International Studies

 November 11, 2020